 Frequently Asked Questions

-Section 1904 of the SAFETEA-LU authorizing legislation modified Federal law (23 USC 106) to state that VE analyses are required on all projects on the Federal-aid system with an estimated total cost of $25 million or more, and all bridge projects with an estimated cost of $20 million or more.
+Federal Law 23 U.S.C.
+106 as modified by Section 1904 of the SAFETEA-LU and further amended by Section 1503 of MAP-21 states that VE analyses are required on all projects on the National Highway System (NHS) with an estimated total cost of $50 million or more, and all bridge projects on the NHS with an estimated cost of $40 million or more.
 In addition, the FHWA may require more than one VE analysis be performed on major projects with an estimated cost of $500 million or more, and any other Federal-aid project the FHWA determines to be appropriate.

 This web page responds to frequently asked questions about the VE requirements.

-Question 1: What costs should be included to determine whether or not a project meets the $25 million threshold requiring a VE analysis for a project on the Federal-aid system?
+Question 1: What costs should be included to determine whether or not a project meets thresholds requiring a VE analysis for a project on the Federal-aid system?

 The law indicates that VE analyses are to be performed during the project concept or design process, therefore, all costs associated with environmental studies, preliminary engineering, final design, ROW, and construction should be used to determine a project's overall cost.
 Funding provided by State and/or local agencies should also be counted in the calculation.